INASIC/conus-exogenomics/recommended_reading/README.md

 # Recommended Reading

 Here are some interesting research papers that illustrate the application of deep learning in the field of computational biology.
-Perhaps it will help us find inspiration for applications in our field of research in the conus group.
+Perhaps it will help us find inspiration for machine learning applications in our field of research in the conus group.

 https://github.com/gokceneraslan/awesome-deepbio